 “Now THIS is podracing!” (we’re legally obliged to include that quote anytime this game is discussed).
+I got this game for my birthday the summer Episode I released, and really enjoyed it.
 What I feel was missing from Battle for Naboo is present in this game-it’s fun, fast, over-the-top Star Wars goodness and gameplay!
 Sure, some of the mechanics can be a bit frustrating (and the later races get downright brutal) but it’s awesome to relive the podrace from Phantom Menace and get to know all the other riders from the film.
 Using the “boost” function on your podracer and flying through tough turns and obstacles at almost nauseating speeds is glorious!
 John Williams’ excellent score is used sparingly but it’s very effective, especially in the final lap of the course.
-The game even received an HD upgrade that’s both digital and physical via Limited Run that I’ve yet to pick up!
+The game even received an HD upgrade that I’ve yet to pick up!

 1. Star Wars: Rogue Squadron

 You probably knew this was coming from the beginning!
 This was one of the first games I bought without ever having rented it (after seeing the awesome reviews in Nintendo Power).
 I had absolute blast playing every mission-it really felt like you were living Star Wars, both in the movies and “Expanded Universe” between them.
 It controlled well, had great graphics (especially if you were using the expansion pak like I was!), exquisite Star Wars music, and was generally just fun to play!
 I picked up the player’s guide for the game and spent an absurd amount of time getting every last gold medal (ah, to be young).
 It’s true that the sequel, Star Wars: Rogue Leader on GameCube improved and refined almost every aspect of this experience.
 But the original Rogue Squadron still holds up well today, and is rather cheap to find, even CIB!
 It’s simply the best of the N64 Star Wars games.